redis-developer/skillmarket/README.md

 }
 ```
 Here we swap interests and expertises to find the complementary skill set, and we build the query that we used
-previously in the CLI example. we finally call the `FT.SEARCH` functio, and we build the model object from the
+previously in the CLI example. we finally call the `FT.SEARCH` function, and we build the model object from the
 response, which comes as an array.
+Results are filtered to exclude the
+current user from the matches list.

 ### Web API